This page explains key functions of direct call consisting of how to make, receive, handle, and end a call from your app.

 Before accepting the call, the call-specific

-DirectCallListener event handler must be added to the call object.
-It enables the callee’s app to react to events during the call through its callback methods.
+DirectCallDelegate event delegate must be added to the call object.
+It enables the callee’s app to react to events during the call through its delegate methods.

 Handle an active call

 During an active call, both the caller and callee’s audio can be muted or unmuted by the

 directCall.unmuteMicrophone() method.
 If one party changes audio settings, the other party receives an event callback through the

 DirectCallDelegate.didRemoteAudioSettingsChange(_:) delegate method.

 During an active call, both the caller and callee’s video can be enabled or disabled by the